kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-for-tcp.md

 protocol stacks have to be maintained, fixing bugs, performance issues, and vulnerabilities as necessary.

-This document resolves the problem by specifying a way to run HTTP/3 on top of TCP, by using Quic Services for Streams ({{!I-D.kazuho-quic-quic-services-for-streams}}) as the basis.
+This specification resolves the problem by defining a way to run HTTP/3 on top of TCP, by using Quic Services for Streams ({{!I-D.kazuho-quic-quic-services-for-streams}}) as the basis.
 QUIC Services for Streams is a polyfill of QUIC that runs on top of bi-directional streams.
 By using QUIC Services for Streams, it is possible to run HTTP/3 on top of TCP